-There are a few methods your doctor might suggest.
+There are a few other methods your doctor might suggest.

 If you get migraines with auras, using birth control that contains estrogen and progesterone isn’t a safe option.
 Taking it could make you more likely to have a stroke.
-Other reasons your doctor may not want you to take birth control for your menstrual migraines:
+Other reasons your doctor may not want you to take birth control for your menstrual migraines include:

 - A history of smoking